Letter of Invitation and Why You Need It Notarized

 Notarization serves several important purposes:

-- Confirms the identities of both the inviter and invitee
+• Confirms the identities of both the inviter and the invitee

 Visa offices will almost always require people to notarize invitation letters before they consider them valid supporting documents.